Volkswagen Tiguan eHybrid range, MPG, CO2 & charging

 Volkswagen Tiguan eHybrid range, MPG & CO2 emissions

 VW claims the Tiguan eHybrid will do around 30 miles on a charge, although in colder weather our test car indicated a range of 25 miles on a full battery.
-That compares to the Hyundai Tucson Plug-In, which can cover close to 40 miles, and the Toyota RAV4 PHEV, which has a 46-mile electric-only range.
+That compares to the Hyundai Tucson Plug-In and Kia Sportage PHEV, which can both cover around 40 miles, while the Toyota RAV4 PHEV has a 46-mile electric-only range.

 CO2 emissions stand at between 38-43g/km and the Tiguan eHybrid can return a claimed maximum of 157-177mpg fuel economy, but both those figures depend on which trim level you go for.
 While that's impressive compared to a diesel or petrol-powered model, it lags behind the likes of the Ford Kuga, Hyundai Tucson, Peugeot 3008 and Vauxhall Grandland plug-ins.
 Plus, if you can't top up the battery regularly and have to drive beyond the maximum electric range, you’ll see the Tiguan return closer to 35mpg.